sdziallas/comp55/docs/labs/65-UMLClass.md

 ### Establishing relationships between classes

 One way that we often represent some assocation between classes is merely by drawing a line or arrow from one class to another.
-This can be done very simply in plantUML as well, through the use of hyphens and some ASCII type art.
+This can be done very simply in plantUML as well, through the use of hyphens and some ASCII type art (just like we did with the use case diagrams).
 After all of the class definitions (but again, before the ```@enduml``` line), we can represent simple relationships between the classes and on separate lines.
+To create associations between classes we merely follow this format.

+*```left_class```* ***```operator```*** *```right_class```*

-To create associations between classes we merely have to mention both classes by name and then use some symbols in between the classes.
-Doing so will draw the given relationship between the two classes.
+Using this format will draw the given relationship between the two classes.
 Here are some examples and what they normally mean.

 |symbol|association|example|
 |---|---|---|